bandersongit/testing-abstract-data-types/article.md

 - The last thing pushed onto a stack should be the first thing returned by Stack.pop
 - Popping from an empty stack is invalid

+We could also express this ADT using a record type, or with an interface in an object oriented language.
+These approaches are also valid and can make sense depending on your use case.
+For the purposes of this article we will be using module types.

 ### How is this relevant to the applications/libraries that I am creating?

 While data structures are certainly the most obvious examples of ADT's, they are in fact quite common in many applications.
 We will walk through an example that can hopefully be applied more generally.
-We will be using [Rely](https://reason-native.com/docs/rely/) as our testing framework.
+We will be using [Rely](https://reason-native.com/docs/rely/) to write our tests.

-### Identifying our ADT
+### Explicitly Identifying our ADT

+When going through this exercise.
+It is helpful to first explicitly identify both the type of the ADT (which hopefully already exists in some form in your application) as well as the explicit set of rules that we expect to be true of any instance of the ADT.
+This set of rules will be the basis for our tests cases.

-We define our ADT using the following module type (note that this could certainly be expressed as a record type as well)
+For this example, we define our ADT using the following module type (note that this could certainly be expressed as a record type as well)

 ```reason
 module type PaymentMethod = {